Belgium By Train

 TGV

-The TGV trains run from Brussels to Paris and Marseille (France).
+- TGV trains run from Brussels to multiple French destinations:

 Popular connections